Kashyap0029/Display-Random-Values-on-Dashboard-Using-Multi-threading/README.md

 # Multithreaded Flask Dashboard

 ## Overview
-This project is a Flask-based web application that demonstrates the use of multithreading to generate and display real-time data.
-The application continuously produces random numbers across multiple predefined ranges, each updated at different time intervals, and visualizes them in a dynamic dashboard.
+This project is a lightweight Flask-based web application designed to demonstrate concurrent data generation using multithreading in Python.
+The system continuously generates random numbers across multiple predefined ranges, each operating at distinct refresh intervals, and visualizes them in a dynamically updating web dashboard.

-The system simulates concurrent data generation and provides a simple interface to observe how independent processes operate simultaneously in a web environment.
+The application models independent asynchronous processes and integrates them with a client-facing interface using a simple REST-based architecture.

 ---

-## Objectives
+## Demo Video
-- To demonstrate the concept of multithreading in Python
-- To simulate concurrent data generation with different execution intervals
-- To integrate backend processing with a real-time web interface
-- To build a lightweight dashboard using Flask
+A demonstration of the application can be viewed here:

 ---

-## Features
+## Key Features
-- Real-time updating dashboard
-- Six independent data streams
+- Concurrent data generation using multiple threads
-- Each stream operates with:
-  - A unique numeric range
-  - A distinct refresh interval
+- Independent refresh intervals for each data stream
-- Clean and structured web interface
-- Backend implemented using Flask
-- Concurrent execution using Python threading
+- Real-time dashboard updates without page reload
+- Clear separation of backend processing and frontend visualization
+- Minimal and efficient system design for demonstration purposes

 ---

-## Why Multithreading is Used
+## Motivation for Multithreading
-Multithreading is used to allow multiple tasks to run concurrently within the same application.
-In this project, each data stream is handled by a separate thread.

-Each thread:
-- Generates random numbers within a specified range
-- Updates its assigned position in shared memory
-- Operates at its own refresh interval

-Without multithreading, these tasks would execute sequentially, causing delays and preventing independent updates.
-Multithreading ensures that all data streams are updated asynchronously, improving responsiveness and accurately simulating real-time systems.
+The core requirement of this application is to simulate multiple independent processes that update at different time intervals.
+Implementing this sequentially would introduce blocking behavior, where one task delays the execution of others.

+Multithreading addresses this limitation by enabling parallel execution of tasks within a single process.
+Each thread operates independently, allowing:
+- Asynchronous updates of multiple data streams
+- Improved responsiveness of the system
+- Accurate simulation of real-time concurrent processes

 ---

 ## System Architecture

-### Backend (Flask)
+### Backend (Flask + Threading)
-- Runs multiple threads
+- Initializes and manages multiple worker threads
-- Maintains shared data structure
+- Maintains a shared in-memory data structure
-- Provides API endpoint (`/data`) to serve current values
+- Exposes a REST endpoint (`/data`) for retrieving current values

 ### Frontend (HTML, CSS, JavaScript)
-- Requests data periodically from the backend
+- Periodically fetches data from the backend using HTTP requests
-- Updates the dashboard dynamically without page reload
+- Updates the user interface dynamically without reloading the page

+---

+## Project Structure